promerma/zeoran/README.md

 	February 10, 2023

 ## Description
 This repository was done as part of my Master's thesis at the MS&M group.
 Its main goal is to generate multiple .cif files with zeolite structures having different aluminium substitutions.
 The software is entirely written in C++ and contains a bash script to execute it, which requires the g++ compiler to be installed.
+For a detailed description of the algorithms used to generate the zeolite frameworks and the program itself, please check the .pdf file available in this repository.

 ## Content
 Here the content of the repository is described.